folio-org/stripes/doc/dev-guide.md

 #### ESLint

 In general, we expect every module to pass [ESLint](http://eslint.org/) without errors.
 (Run `yarn lint` in the project directory to check: new modules should be set up so that this works.)
 This does not necessarily mean that you must slavishly obey every order of ESLint: you may judge that one of its rules is foolish, and configure it not to apply -- for example, sometimes [`no-nested-ternary`](http://eslint.org/docs/rules/no-nested-ternary) impedes the most natural way to express an idea.
 But use [`eslint-disable` comments](http://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) judiciously, only after carefully considering whether the code really could be rewritten in a clearer way.
+If you need to disable a line, specify which particular rule you are disabling -- i.e. prefer `// eslint-disable-line global-require` over simple `// eslint-disable-line`.

 #### Use of the JavaScript console.